corneliusellen/checks-for-understanding/module-2/backend/week_five.md

 5. Why do we precompile our assets?
 Precompiling makes each of your assets receive a fingerprint, which will indicate any updates that you may deploy down the line and tells user's browsers to fetch the updated asset.
+*When in production we want our assests complied, minified, fingerprinted, and cached.
+Heroku does this for you automatically when you build.
+However, you might need to debug production in which case you want to precomplie your assets so you can see the version that would be used in production.
+Important to remember to clobber those assets though before you try to re-build on Heroku as Heroku won't precompile if you already have compiled assets in your public folder.*

 6. What do each of the following tags do?